 I sang the song in my head.
 I sang it out loud, right there in the loop, surrounded by business people.
 There was something in the song itself: its exuberance, its fierceness, its build.
 It got all the fears and doubt to move.
 Singing the song reminded me I'm not afraid of taking risks, of trying things, of putting myself out there.
 Suddenly, I could breathe.

-Warrior of The Month: David Berthy
+Warrior of The Month: David B.

 "When I was in my early 20's, I began to notice that my left shoulder constantly ached.
 I tried several different chiropractors and physical therapists, but nothing helped.
 Finally, one chiropractor discovered that I had acute scoliosis in my upper back.
 He warned me that my back pain would only get worse as I age and suggested that I start making yoga a regular part of my routine.